cedowens/JAMF_Runner/README.md

-# JAMF_Runner
+# JAMF-Runner

-Examples of offensive JAMF host commands using the on disk jamf binary.
-Useful for unit testing detections
+A description of this package.